zanggu4/RxAppState/README.md

 A collection of handy RxSwift Observables that let you observe all the changes in your Application's state and your UIViewController view-related notifications.

-⚠️⚠️⚠️ Don't use this branch yet!
-It is still waiting for a RxSwift release supporting iOS 12 ⚠️⚠️⚠️

 ## About
 ### Application states
 In almost every app there is some code that you want to run each time a user opens the app.
 For example you want to refresh some data or track that the user opened your app.